 1. GeForce RTX 50 Series: These are the newest cards and can utilize all DLSS 4 features, including Multi Frame Generation.

 3. GeForce RTX 30 and RTX 20 Series: These older cards receive limited DLSS 4 features, including improved ray reconstruction, super-resolution, and deep learning anti-aliasing.
-These cards will not be supported by Multi Frame Generation and Improved Frame Generation.
+These cards will not be supported by Multi-Frame Generation and Improved Frame Generation.